SECJ3623-MAP-25261/map-group-project-rockhopper/README.md

-# flutter_application_3
+# Pinjam Tech

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+## Tech Rental for Everyone

+This app is for students to rent out their electronical items for a period of time with convenience via an app.
+They can also become the rentee and find the items they need for projects, events and so on.

+## The Default message of Flutter

 A few resources to get you started if this is your first Flutter project: